RNGoddity/about-rngoddity/README.md

 <div align="left">

-☕ Made with curiosity, coffee, and carefully constrained chaos.
+☕ Made with curiosity, coffee, and carefully architectured chaos.
-★ *Star if you believe rules and miracles can coexist.*
+★ *Star for your next roll to be a natural 20.*

 </div>